eremedia/APC/readme.txt

 Probably, but I'm not going to support them, and you shouldn't still be running them!

+= I share `wp-config.php` among multiple WordPress installs.
+How can I guarantee key uniqueness? =

+Define `WP_APC_KEY_SALT` to something that is unique for each install (like an md5 of the MySQL host, database, and table prefix).

 == Changelog ==

 = 2.0 =